The Four Winds DIfference

 About the Innkeepers

 David grew up in Osoyoos, the southern end of the sun-filled Okanagan.
 University brought him first to Victoria and then to a Degree in Commerce and Business Administration from the University of British Columbia.
 A love of preparing fine food helped him to make the happy decision to open Four Winds Beach House and Spa, with his wife Brenda, in Sechelt in 1993.
 David is very involved in his community.
 He has served on the boards of the Sunshine Coast Bed and Breakfast and Cottage Owners Association.
-He is a past president and current board member of the Rotary Club of the Sunshine Coast - Sechelt
+He is a past president of the Rotary Club of the Sunshine Coast - Sechelt

 Brenda started her life in Burnaby on the outskirts of Vancouver.
 After a few false career starts, she uncovered her passion by becoming a Registered Massage Therapist in 1984.
 What she has brought to the Bed and Breakfast is a professional spa, first by offering massage therapy, craniosacral, trigger point, neuromuscular therapy and hydrotherapy but most recently by training as a La Stone therapist - the original hot stone therapy.
 Brenda is an avid mountain biker and can often be persuaded to share her knowledge of the local trails.